Beach Life

 • Always swim between the red and yellow flags.

 They often appear as dark, relatively calm channels between the white breaking waves.
 One of the things that make rip currents so deceptive is that they can look like the safest place to swim.
-But these dark channels actually indicate fast-moving currents moving out to sea.
+But these dark channels actually indicate fast-moving strong currents moving out to sea.

 Stay Calm